RinUnderscore/problemsolving/README.md

 # problemsolving
 This is problemsolving.
-Both EquinoxElite and I are uploading our builds onto here!
+I am uploading my code all on here!